Santiago8888/Medium/Software-Pathology.md

 A software consultant can start by mapping how data is flowing to find the potential causes of technical debt.

-#### 3.6 A surprinsingly big number of diseases are attributed to genes.
+#### 3.6 A surprinsingly number of diseases can be attributed to genes.

 #### 3.7 We have an inmune system to heal ourselves.